-On Friday, March 7, 2008, my home was given a chance to live this fantasy when part of a commercial for the 2009 Dodge Journey was filmed in my driveway and the street on which my house is located.
+Just like the Signboard in the movie LA Story, homes in Los Angeles also dream of being on television or in the movies.
+On Friday, March 7, 2008, my home lived this fantasy when part of a commercial for the 2009 Dodge Journey was filmed in my driveway and the street on which my house is located.

-The shooting itself took approximately 4 hours — beginning at roughly 7 a.m. and continuing until approximately 11 a.m.
-The crew, which numbered roughly 40 to 50 people, was exceptionally efficient and respectful.
-Had I woken up at noon that day I would have never even known a commercial had been filmed in front of my home!
+The shooting itself took approximately 4 hours — beginning at 7 a.m. and continuing until roughly 11 a.m.
+The 40 to 50 person crew was exceptionally efficient and respectful.
+Had I woken up at noon I would have never even known a commercial had been filmed in front of my home!

 The commercial was part of Chrysler’s new “If you can dream it, do it” ad campaign which launched on Tuesday, April 8, 2008.
 One of the largest digital launch strategies in Chrysler LLC history, the campaign showcases the 2009 Dodge Journey’s unique combination of innovative features, versatility and flexibility all available at a great value that can help turn dreams into reality.

-One of these multicultural spots, “Shaft,” which targets the African American market, was partially filmed at my Santa Clarita, CA home on Friday, March 7, 2008.
-An unintentional reference to the “Shaft” movies — ironic, given the target audience of the spot — the title of the commercial references the representation of the main character “moving up” in life as if in an elevator shaft — a concept illustrated during the transitions between each of the three parts of the commercial.
+One of these spots, “Shaft,” which targets the African American market, was what was filmed (in part) at my Santa Clarita, CA home.
+Perhaps an unintentional reference to the “Shaft” movies — ironic, given the target audience of the commercial — the title references the main character “moving up” in life (as if in an elevator shaft), a concept illustrated during the transitions between the three parts of the commercial.

 The 30-second spot opens on a man, dressed casually, walking up to his new Dodge Journey parked in front of his modest apartment.
 As he gets in, the viewer sees the Journey’s interior space and features like Flip ‘n Stow in-seat storage.